 About my music and teaching

-My music is an amalgamation of many influences and styles from the early Country blues traditions to modern jazz.
-I learned from and played with many incredible musicians – from the early blues masters to jazz greats, folk and country artists to Brazilian and gypsy players.
-I was lucky to study privately with Rev. Gary Davis and Lennie Tristano, two incredible musicians and teachers.
+My music is an amalgamation of many influences and styles from the early country blues traditions to modern jazz.
+I learned from and played with many incredible musicians including blues masters, jazz greats, folk and country artists, Brazilian and gypsy players.
+I was lucky to study privately with Reverend Gary Davis and Lennie Tristano, two incredible musicians and teachers.
 Their inspiration is always a part of my music as well as my own teaching.
-I don't think in categories when describing my music, but I suppose the closest description might be modern fingerstyle with roots in the country blues.
-Fingerstyle is not a musical style.
-It is simply an umbrella term that can include the sounds of folk, blues, ragtime, jazz, country, Brazilian, Celtic (to name a few), and the playing styles of artists ranging from Doc Watson, Blind Blake, Eddie Lang, Lonnie Johnson, Skip James, Charlie Christian, Chet Aktins and Wes Montgomery (to name a few).
+I don't think in categories when describing my music, but I suppose the closest description might be modern fingerstyle improvisation with roots in the country blues and jazz traditions.
+I use the word "fingerstyle" not as a genre but as as an umbrella term that can include the sounds of folk, blues, ragtime, jazz, country, Brazilian, Celtic (to name a few), and the playing styles of artists ranging from Doc Watson, Blind Blake, Eddie Lang, Lonnie Johnson, Skip James, Charlie Christian, Chet Aktins and Wes Montgomery (to name a few).

 This site offers a wide ranging library of repertoire and workshops on techniques and improvisation - all to use as a toolbox to explore your own creativity.
 Please visit the membership page for how to study.
 Thanks, and hope to see you soon.
 Enjoy the music!
 Woody